alanz/cabal-ast-play/README.md

 An additional experiment is to add annotations using the same technique as in https://github.com/shayan-najd/NativeMetaprogramming/blob/master/HsSyn/SyntaxProductIndexed.hs, with the tweaks suggested by @yav

+The proposal is to use GenericPackageDescription as the basis for any source-source representation.